Stories by Storie

 If you're working on procedural (how-to) writing near St. Patrick's Day, you should look at How to Catch a Leprechaun by Adam Wallace and Lucky O'Leprechaun by Jana Dillon.

-Ten Lucky Leprechauns is a rhyming book that counts up from 1-10.
+This rhyming book counts up from 1-10.
 Your kids will catch on quickly to the repeating phrase, “Fiddle-de-fizz, ’tis magic, it is!” as they discover each of the leprechauns in the story.

 After reading a few of these books, your students might be ready to write their own stories.
 The book Lucky Tucker pairs really well with Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 Your students can even write their own Lucky Day stories using this pot of gold craft.